NASA says no return date yet for astronauts and troubled Boeing capsule at space station

 Test pilots Butch Wilmore and Suni Williams were supposed to visit the orbiting lab for about a week and return in mid-June, but thruster failures and helium leaks on Boeing’s new Starliner capsule prompted NASA and Boeing to keep them up longer.

-NASA’s commercial crew program manager Steve Stich said mission managers were not ready to announce a return date.
+NASA’s commercial crew program manager Steve Stich said mission managers are not ready to announce a return date.
+The goal is to bring Wilmore and Williams back aboard Starliner, he added.

-Engineers last week completed testing on a spare thruster in the New Mexico desert to try to understand what went wrong during docking and to prepare for the trip home.
+Engineers last week completed testing on a spare thruster in the New Mexico desert and will rip it apart to try to understand what went wrong ahead of the Starliner’s docking.
 Five thrusters failed as the capsule approached the space station on June 6, a day after liftoff.
 Four have since been reactivated.

 After the space shuttles retired, NASA hired private companies for astronaut rides to the space station, paying Boeing and SpaceX billions of dollars.